luotsi/vegcover-manuscript-12_2021/README.md

 - Memory and CPU:

 We ran most experiments on Ubuntu 18.04 with an Intel(R) Core(TM) i3-8350K CPU running at 4.00GHz with 48GB of RAM.
+Tests are organized into suites of variant runs that alter e.g. choice of sample size, density estimator, classifier, or their properties, for each experiment.
+E.g. the altered parameters are seen as the X axes and the 95% confidence intervals of the manuscript illustrations.
+Although individual tests mostly take seconds to minutes to run, they are run multiple times (5) each to reduce and quantify the uncertainty of results.
+This automates running the experiments, but correspondingly these factors multiply total execution time.
 To run configurations enabling LGPDE (not included, available on request) we used the Helsinki University high-power computing "Puhti" environment to run Stan MCMC as parallel processes.